reqT/reqT/docs/lab1.md

 * Select around 5 to 10 high-level features from your project and for each feature create a short description of one line of text.

-* Name at least 2 stakeholders from your project.
+* Name at least 2 user roles (actors) from your project.

-* Make sure you can run reqT in terminal and launch the swing desktop gui using the `edit` command.
+* Make sure you can run reqT in terminal and launch the swing desktop gui.

     * How to start reqT on the student Linux computers in the E building at LTH: [http://cs.lth.se/krav/reqt](http://cs.lth.se/krav/reqt)